gyselroth/balloon/docs/02-getting-started.md

 ```

 #### MongoDB
-balloon uses MongoDB as its main noSQL database.
+balloon uses MongoDB as its main database.
 At least MongoDB 3.4 is required.
 If your current distribution does not ship at least this release you will need to add the official MongoDB repository.

 >**Note**: MongoDB recommends to use the official MongoDB repository anyway since the releases in the debian and or ubuntu repositories are not maintained by them and lack newer minor releases.